ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the transport and application layer, including those which do not appear on the wire (affecting only sender-side transmission scheduling) as well as those that do (e.g. {{?RFC9218}}.
 A Transport Services system gives no guarantees about how its expression of relative priorities will be realized.
-However, the Transport Services system will seek to ensure that performance of relatively-prioritized Connections and Messages is not worse with respect to those Connections and Messages than an equivalent configuration in which all prioritization properties are left at their defaults.

 The Transport Services API does order `connPriority` over `msgPriority`.
 In the absence of other externalities